The Monks of Kauai's Hindu Monastery

-Sadhaka Rajanatha serves in the Siddhidatta Kulam, helping with the monastery's buildings and grounds and vegetable garden maintenance.
-He is talented in a variety of fields, including growing and harvesting the foods of the monastery and the construction craft.
-He operates the monastery's equipment (such as our Caterpillar skid steer, tractors, etc) and helps develop the gardens and grounds.
-He is one of the monks who performs the monthly chitra pada puja honoring Gurudeva's mahasamadhi.
-Sadhaka chants Sri Rudram during the weekly morning fire ceremony.
+Sadhaka Rajanatha serves in the Ganapati Kulam, helping with the monastery's publications work and learning from the kulam’s sannyasins.
+His work is supplemented by his familiarity with web coding and his love of words.
+He assists with Innersearch Travel-Study program planning and occasionally serves on the Innersearch staff.
+Sadhaka is one of the monks who perform the monthly Chitra pada puja honoring Gurudeva's mahasamadhi.
+He is also one of the mathavasis who chant Sri Rudram during the weekly morning fire ceremony.
 On retreats he enjoys making home-style root beer, ginger ale and other beverages for his spiritual brothers to occasionally enjoy.

 Sadhaka Mayuranatha serves in the Pillaiyar Kulam, where his math and computer skills help with monastery administration, finance, inventories and the database.
-He is our youngest monastic, having begged entrance by sitting at the Wall of Rain in November 2011-January 2012.
 Sadhaka helps keep our various equipment in shape, with his deft skills at small engine repair, and takes great joy on retreats milking our cows, cooking and helping in other departments.

-Sadhaka Jayanatha, a member of the Ganapati Kulam, and our newest monastic, he has recently taken the formal two-year vows of the Postulant.
-He has been trained in the contemplative skills of meditation, philosophy and monastic protocols, as well as the practical skills of journalism, web design and coding, image manipulation and color correction, project management, construction and agriculture.
-His native art and and writing skills are also being honed while learning to write and edit articles for Hinduism Today
+Sadhaka Jayanatha is a member of the Ganapati Kulam.
+He has been trained in the practical skills of journalism, web design and coding, image manipulation and color correction, project management, construction and agriculture.
+His native art and and writing skills are also being honed while learning to write and edit articles for Hinduism Today.